kenballus/smtp-garden/README.md

 ./sendmsg.py message_file $aiosmtpd
 ```

-## Output Collection (5/6/2025)
+## Output Collection (as of 5/27/2025)
 Payloads are ultimately delivered to stdout or a volume.
 - `echo` outputs all sent/received traffic to stdout
 - A host's `image/<server>/home` folders are bind mounted to each container's `/home` for Docker host-based access.
   - i.e. `images/exim/home/user1/Maildir` binds Exim container's `/home/user1/Maildir`
-  - File system permission management:
+  - File permission management:
+    - Maildir-capable servers are patched to save files in mode 666 for flexibility in outpout management
+    - Ideal Maildir file permissions:
+      - `<image>/home/` and subdirectories: mode 777
+      - Maildir files: mode 666
+      - `.gitignore` files: as desired (i.e., 600)
-    - Server start scripts in each Docker image should take care of file system and volume permissions (see "Deployment:Host Environment" above)
+  - Server start scripts in each Docker image should take care of file system and volume ownership (see "Deployment:Host Environment" above)
-    - Without root on host, you may not be able to directly access volume contents while a container is running (without `exec`ing into the container)
-- Shell scripts
+- Utility scripts:
   - `shownew.sh` to list (and optionally print contents of) files in `Maildir/new` directories
   - `diffnew.sh` finds files in `Maildir/new` directories and diffs them
   - `markread.sh` to move emails between `Maildir/new/` and `Maildir/cur/` directories
   - `purge.sh` will delete all volume files not called `.gitignore`.
+  - Scripts have useful options, see `-h`

 ## Issues/Troubleshooting
 Please submit a new github issue or contact the maintainers directly.